-Hat: A lightweight hat will keep your head warm at the start of your run without giving you a sweaty head when you start to heat up.
-Keeping your hat lightweight also means it can easily be removed and folded into a pocket.
+A lightweight hat will keep your head warm at the start of your run without giving you a sweaty head when you start to heat up.
+Keeping your hat lightweight also means it can easily be removed and folded into a pocket if necessary.

 Make sure you're comfortable and warm no matter what so that the winter miles can roll by without any issue.
 Your womens fitness clothing needs to be winter-specific and make sure it has superior technical qualities.
 Your mens gym clothes should be stylish but also practical.